The Vesuvius Table

 Anyone who embarked on a ‘Grand Tour’ of Europe in the 18th and 19th centuries would expect to return with souvenirs and mementoes.
 They might use these to show friends and visitors, for display or to add to collections.
 Sometimes, as at A la Ronde, the souvenirs might be incorporated into furnishings, giving them a new life and providing a permanent reminder of travels.

-One lovely item that we think was made by Jane or Mary Parminter is the ‘Vesuvius Table’ It’s likely that a local carpenter would have made the table, but left the top unmade for them to affix their souvenirs of the Grand Tour.
+One item that we think was made by Jane or Mary Parminter is the ‘Vesuvius Table,’ a work box or sewing table.
+It’s made from papier mâché and wood and may have been made by a local carpenter, the top was left undecorated for them to affix their souvenirs of the Grand Tour.

 Vesuvius in Italy was erupting throughout the years of the Parminter’s travels and there are descriptions from other women who ascended it – normally by donkey - of them “peering into the abyss” while dodging flying rocks and lava.

 A popular souvenir often purchased to remember such a thrilling event were printed papers to fold and mount on two sticks to make pleated fans, then very fashionable.
-They were a way to demonstrate the extent and excitement of their travels, and in this case, to demonstrate their bravery.
+They were a way to show the extent and excitement of their travels, and in this case, to demonstrate their bravery.

 The table is an example of the broader context of specimen collecting both on the Grand Tour and locally.
 It has also been suggested that it might be seen as a personal commemorative item for Elizabeth Parminter who died shortly after the group returned from their tour of Europe.
-A central enamel plaque Life shall triumph over death could suggest the possibility, however, there is no direct evidence for this.1
+A central enamel plaque Life shall triumph over death could suggest the possibility, however, there is no direct evidence for this.

 The Compendium